Varosha, Famagusta: Reopening to civilian inhabitation

 By 1 January 2022, nearly 400,000 people had visited Varosha since its opening to civilians on 6 October 2020.

-On 19 May 2022, Northern Cyprus opened a 600m long X 400m wide stretch of beach on the Golden Sands beach (from the King George Hotel to the Oceania Building) in Varosha for commercial use.
+On 19 May 2022, Northern Cyprus opened a 600 m by 400 m wide stretch of beach on the Golden Sands beach (from the King George Hotel to the Oceania Building) in Varosha for commercial use.
 Sun beds and umbrellas were installed.

-UNFICYP said it would raise the decision taken by Turkish Cypriot authorities to open that stretch of beach in Varosha with the Security Council, spokesperson for the peacekeeping force Aleem Siddique said on Friday.
+The United Nations Peacekeeping Force in Cyprus said it would raise the decision taken by the Turkish Cypriot authorities to open that stretch of beach in Varosha with the Security Council, as the spokesperson Aleem Siddique said on Friday.
 The UN announced its "position on Varosha is unchanged and we are monitoring the situation closely".

-In October 2022, the Turkish Cypriots announced that public institutions will be opened in the city.
+In October 2022, the Turkish Cypriot announced that public institutions would be opened in the city.

+In April 2023, the Cleo Hotel, the seven-floor Golden Seaside Hotel, and the three-star Aegean Hotel were purchased by a Turkish Cypriot businessman from their Greek Cypriot owners, who would operate them by 2025.

+On 10 August 2023, the Government of Northern Cyprus decided to construct a marina and tourist facility in Varosha.

+On 7 October 2024, Tatar stated, "Our aim is to demolish some buildings and restore others, bringing them into the national economy".
+He outlined the significant political and economic benefits Varosha had brought to Northern Cyprus (2.2 million people have visited Varosha since its opening, with 90% of tourists to Northern Cyprus making it a priority to visit Varosha) and that the reopening of Varosha was also significant for the Blue Homeland.
+He added, "(Northern Cyprus) As an independent Turkish state in the Mediterranean and the southernmost representative of the Turkish world, the opening of Varosha under our sovereignty has served as a major contribution to the Turkish world".

+On 18 August 2025, it was stated that two more hotels will be opened by Turkish Cypriots before the Presidential elections in Northern Cyprus.

-Cultural References
+Cultural references

-Varosha was analyzed by Alan Weisman in his book The world without us as an example of the unstoppable power of nature.
+Varosha was analyzed by Alan Weisman in his book The World Without Us as an example of the unstoppable power of nature.

-Filmmaker Greek Cypriot Michael Cacoyannis described the city and interviewed its exiled citizens in the film Attilas '74, produced in 1975.
+The Greek Cypriot filmmaker Michael Cacoyannis described the city and interviewed its exiled citizens in the film Attilas '74, produced in 1975.

-In 2021, the Belarusian group Main-De-Gloire dedicates a song to this city that has become a ghostly place.
+In 2021, the Belarusian group Main-De-Gloire dedicated a song to the city.